Poetro/jQuery-Truncate/readme.md

     Minimal length of the truncated text.
   * *{Object}* **options**
-    Combined options of truncate and closestChild plus the following:
+    Options of `truncate` plus the following:
     * *{String}* **options.wrapper** Optional, Default: *`"<div></div>"`*

         HTML fragment to be used as a wrapper for the hidden part.